After completing this module you will learn about:

 10. Legal Record Keeping

-The Texas Legal Services Center Legal Hotline and most aging services professionals emphasize that if people have the appropriate legal documents in place ahead of time they can avoid guardianship in most cases.
+Most attorneys and aging services professionals emphasize that if people have the appropriate legal documents in place ahead of time they can avoid guardianship in most cases.
+Click this link for alternatives to guardianship

 • Call local area agency on aging at 2-1-1